ericyoc/malicious_js_id_proc/README.md

 - `bodmas_malware_category.csv`: Contains malware samples with categories.
 - `bodmas_metadata.csv`: Contains metadata associated with malware samples.

+BODMAS is a dataset released in collaboration with Blue Hexagon, containing 57,293 malware samples and 77,142 benign samples collected between August 2019 and September 2020, with detailed family information for research purposes.

 ## Code and Functionality

 ### Data Loading and Preprocessing